bmatusiak/repairshopr-mobile-app/README.md

 1. Install "Droidscript - Javascript IDE" on your android device
 2. Open Droidscript and create a "HTML" project, and name it "repairshopr" as you will need to rename a file later
-3. after crating the project just plug in your android device so project files can be transfered
+3. After crating the project just plug in your android device so project files can be transfered
-4. transfer all files(__you dont need node-webkit or node-server__) from this repo into the project folder for droidscript, this can be found over usb data,(Computer\Nexus 6\Internal storage\DroidScript\repairshopr)
+4. Transfer all files(__you dont need node-webkit or node-server__) from this repo into the project folder for droidscript, this can be found over usb data,(Computer\Nexus 6\Internal storage\DroidScript\repairshopr)
-5. delete repairshopr.html
+5. Delete repairshopr.html
-5. remame "index.html" to "repairshopr.html"
+5. Remame "index.html" to "repairshopr.html", as when Droidscript runs repairshopr.html as its endpoint
-6. goin droidscript app and click on repairshipr, as this should run it
+6. Go into Droidscript and click on repairshipr, as this should run it

 ## DroidScript's __`Access-Control-Allow-Origin`__